Australian

 name interpretation and reputtion, it seems that after the drought

-broke in Victoria (August 2007) even the koalas are enjoying a drink.
+broke in Victoria (August 2007) even the koalas were enjoying a drink.

 Contrary to usual lore, koalas will drink, not from standing water